Profitable Tips How To Win Phone Interview

 - Create a list of smart interview questions

 Although it’s the hiring manager who sets up the tone of the conversation, it doesn’t mean you should be passive.
-The interview questions (you can find some samples here: http://resumeperk.com/blog/top-15-questions-to-end-the-interview-with) work it two ways: first, they need to demonstrate your genuine interest in a position and impress the interviewer.
+The interview questions (you can find some samples and free interview tips here: http://resumeperk.com/blog/top-15-questions-to-end-the-interview-with) work it two ways: first, they need to demonstrate your genuine interest in a position and impress the interviewer.
 Secondly, they will help you to find out whether the position really aligns with your career goals.

 - Prepare a quiet, comfortable environment